About the Journal

 The section below summarizes the key responsibilities of Editors, Editorial Board Members, International Editorial Board Members, Peer Reviewers and Authors.
 This section also outlines the Procedures for Handling Misconduct.

 Code of conduct.
-All Editors, including the Editor-in-Chief, the Editors of Literary and Creative Works, and Special Issue Editors, agree to abide by the Code of Conduct and Best Practice Guidelines for Journal Editors as formulated by the Committee on Publication Ethics (COPE).
+All Editors, including the Editor-in-Chief and Special Issue Editors, agree to abide by the Code of Conduct and Best Practice Guidelines for Journal Editors as formulated by the Committee on Publication Ethics (COPE).

 Disclosures and conflict of interest.
 Editors declare any conflicts of interest that have the potential to influence the review and assessment of a manuscript.